wavefrontHQ/docs/pages/doc/ts_cumulativeHisto.md

    [,metrics|sources|sourceTags|pointTags|<pointTagKey>] )
 ```

-Returns a cumulative histogram for a Prometheus or Telegraf time series.

-This function works only with data that include a parameter such as `le` for defining which part of the cumulative histogram you want to display.
-Data that are imported from Prometheus always include such a parameter.

-When a chart displays the result of this function, it shows the median by default.
-You can use `percentile()` to change that and, for example, show the 90% percentile.
+Returns a cumulative histogram that comes from Prometheus, Telegraf, or other source of cumulative histograms.
+Using this function, you can manipulate those data with the Wavefront query language.

 ## Parameters
 <table>